We will work toward the elimination of domestic violence and provide emergency and support services for survivors of domestic violence.

 Domestic violence is any intentional act used to gain power and control over an intimate partner or family member.
 Physical harm is only one method used to gain control.
 Other tactics may include, but are not limited to, isolation, emotional abuse, sexual abuse, intimidation, economic abuse or threats of abuse.

-We believe that gender inequity and the resulting power imbalance in our culture play a central role in creating a society which allows the abuse of women.
+We know that most domestic violence is committed by men and is one form of violence against women.
+We believe that patriarchy, gender inequity, and the resulting power imbalance in our culture play a central role in creating a society which allows the abuse of women.

-Our services are available twenty four hours a day.
+Our services are available twenty-four hours a day.
 Our primary service area is New Hanover County.
 (Other areas are served as needed.)